 - 1. Starting at the Audio Options|Key Volumes menu, select Adjust. - 2.
-Press the SEL button. - Disabled and.
-Enabled appear in the panel display. - 3.
+Press the SEL button. - Disabled and Enabled appear in the panel display. - 3.
 Using the left or right arrow buttons, select Enabled. - 4.
-Press the SEL button. - Key volume adjustments are allowed by users.
+Press the SEL button.

+Key volume adjustments are allowed by users.

-To set the minimum volume on every key, do the following:
+To set the minimum volume on individual keys, do the following:

-- 1. Starting at the Audio Options|Key Volumes menu, select Minimum. - 2.
+- 1. Starting at the Audio Options Key Volumes menu, select Minimum. - 2.
 Press the SEL button. - Adjust Minimum Key Volumes appears in the panel display and the individual keys become active to change the minimum volume. - 3.
-Using the lever associated with the keypanel key, press left to decrease or right to increase the volume.
+If using a lever key keypanel, press left to decrease or right to increase the volume.